Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

-## Overlooking to the long-term：how we impact the future
+## Overlooking to the long-term: how we impact the future

 #### Expansion Timeline